nvisnjic/nvisnjic.github.com/_posts/2015-07-21-gsoc-update-week8.md

 *Issues:*

 * Had trouble compiling floating point into kernel code.
-Tried -mhard-float got "gcc: error: -msoft-float and -mhard_float may not be used together", tried more focused flags, and compiled a program that optimizes out sscanfs format to a static string.
+Tried -mhard-float got "gcc: error: -msoft-float and -mhard_float may not be used together", tried more focused flags, and compiled a program that optimizes out sscanf()'s format to a static string.
 GCC not being nice.
 * Solving the non-linear equations is currently on hold; Mathematica is a possible solution (working on it!)